 Fig. \ref{fig:animals} depicts the norm of the gradient and the primal objective function at every iteration of the algorithm.
 The norm of the gradient $||\nabla f||$ reaches the accuracy $\epsilon=0.1$ in roughly $51$, $56$, and $65$ iterations using $204$, $168$, $130$ bits when $2$, $3$, and $4$ bits are communicated per iteration, respectively.
-We compare the results to recursions~\eqref{gradient_alg} and~\eqref{gradient_dir_alg} where no quantization is done, i.e., infinite bandwidth is used.
-Fig.~\ref{fig:TA-A} shows that by using $4$ bits per iteration, the results achieved by QGM are almost as good as when the full gradient direction is communicated using recursions~\eqref{gradient_dir_alg}.
-However, the QGMs do not perform as well as the recursions~\eqref{gradient_alg}; this is to be expected, since in the recursions~\eqref{gradient_alg} the full direction and magnitude of the gradient is known.
+We compare the results to Iterations~\eqref{gradient_alg} and~\eqref{gradient_dir_alg} where no quantization is done, i.e., infinite bandwidth is used.
+Fig.~\ref{fig:TA-A} shows that by using $4$ bits per iteration, the results achieved by QGM are almost as good as when the full gradient direction is communicated using Iterations~\eqref{gradient_dir_alg}.
+However, the QGMs do not perform as well as Iterations~\eqref{gradient_alg}; this is to be expected, since in Iterations~\eqref{gradient_alg} the full direction and magnitude of the gradient is known.
 These results illustrate that we can dramatically reduce the number of bits communicated without sacrificing much in performance.